tainacan/tainacan/src/readme.txt

 Upload the files to the plugins directory and activate it.
 You can also install and activate directly from the admin panel.

-If you have Imagick installed in your server, Tainacan will be able to automatically generate a thumbnail from your PDF files.
+If you have Imagick installed on your server, Tainacan will be able to automatically generate a thumbnail from your PDF files.
 This is desired but not required.

 == Find out more ==